lemire/SwiftBitset/README.md

 A bitset class in Swift for fast and concise set operations over integers.
 Works under both Linux and MacOS.
+It is engineered to be really fast, on par with portable C/C++ implementations.

 ## Complete example for library users